-- A. Settlement of Estate of Deceased Persons, Venue and Process - 1.
-Which court has jurisdiction - 2.
-Venue in judicial settlement of estate - 3.
-Extent of jurisdiction of Probate Court - 4.
-Powers and Duties of Probate Court - B. Summary Settlement of Estates - 1.
-Extrajudicial settlement by agreement between heirs, when allowed - 2.
-Two-year prescriptive period - 3.
-Affidavit of Self-adjudication by sole heir - 4.
-Summary settlement of estates of small value, when allowed - 5.
-Remedies of aggrieved parties after extra-judicial settlement of estate - C. Production and Probate of Will - 1.
-Nature of probate proceeding - 2.
-Who may petition for probate; persons entitled to notice - D. Allowance or Disallowance of Will - 1.
-Contents of petition for allowance of will - 2.
-Grounds for disallowing a will - 3.
-Reprobate; Requisites before will proved outside allowed in the Philippines; effects of probate - E. Letters Testamentary and of Administration - 1.
-When and To whom letters of administration granted - 2.
-Order of preference - 3.
-Opposition to issuance of letters testamentary; simultaneous filing of petition for administration - 4.
-Powers and duties of Executors and Administrators; restrictions on the powers - 5.
-Appointment of Special Administrator - 6.
-Grounds for removal of administrator - F. Claims Against the Estate - 1.
-Time within which claims shall be filed; exceptions - 2.
-Statute of Non-claims - 3.
-Claim of Executor or administrator against the Estate - 4.
-Payment of Debts - G. Actions by and against Executors and Administrators - 1.
-Actions that may be brought against executors and administrators - 2.
-Requisites before creditor may bring an action for recovery of property fraudulently conveyed by the deceased
+- A. Settlement of estate of deceased persons, venue and process

+- 1. Which court has jurisdiction

+- 2. Venue in judicial settlement of estate

+- 3. Extent of jurisdiction of probate court

+- 4. Powers and duties of probate court

+- B. Summary settlement of estates

+- 1. Extrajudicial settlement by agreement between heirs, when allowed

+- 2. Two-year prescriptive period

+- 3. Affidavit of self-adjudication by sole heir

+- 4. Summary settlement of estates of small value, when allowed

+- 5. Remedies of aggrieved parties after extra-judicial settlement of estate

+C. Production and probate of will

+- 1. Nature of probate proceeding

+- 2. Who may petition for probate; persons entitled to notice

+- D. Allowance or disallowance of will

+- 1. Contents of petition for allowance of will

+- 2. Grounds for disallowing a will

+- 3. Reprobate

+- a) Requisites before a will proved abroad will be allowed in the Philippines

+- 4. Effects of probate

+- E. Letters testamentary and of administration

+- 1. When and to whom letters of administration granted

+- 2. Order of preference

+3. Opposition to issuance of letters testamentary; simultaneous filing of petition for administration

+- 4. Powers and duties of executors and administrators; restrictions on the powers

+- 5. Appointment of special administrator

+- 6. Grounds for removal of administrator

+- F. Claims against the estate

+- 1. Time within which claims shall be filed; exceptions